EZCDeveloper/ticket-dashboard-pw-TEST/Test_Cases.en.md

   5. Confirm that the new ticket appears in the ticket list or detail view.

 - **Expected Results:**
-  - A success message is displayed (e.g., "Ticket created successfully").
+  - A success message is displayed (e.g., "Ticket created successfully"). (not implemented yet)
   - The new ticket appears in the ticket list or in the ticket details view.
-  - The user may be redirected to the ticket detail page or remain on the current page with the list updated.
+  - The user may be redirected to the ticket detail page or remain on the current page with the list updated. (should do)
-  - The ticket data is persisted correctly in the database (we should do)
+  - The ticket data is persisted correctly in the database (should do)
   - The application does not display any errors.

 ---